Platform Guide

 Shopify Seller Shipping Checklist

-- Define your top Shopify order profiles and map default services.
+• Define your top Shopify order profiles and map a default service to each.

 Real Shopify Seller Shipment Examples